-Klang said that there is one instance where a flight might be canceled.
-“If an airplane is having a mechanical issue and there is an aircraft that is lightly booked, while the canceled flight is heavily booked — the airline may cancel the lighter booked flight since that means less people to re-accommodate,” he said.
+Klang said that there is one instance in which a flight might be canceled.
+“If an airplane is having a mechanical issue and there is an aircraft that is lightly booked, while the canceled flight is heavily booked — the airline may cancel the lighter-booked flight since that means less people to re-accommodate,” he said.

 Many people believe that there is a limit on the amount of alcohol that can be brought into the U.S. when arriving from another country: two to three bottles of wine, for example, or a bottle of scotch.
 In fact, this is only the duty-free limit, and there is no limit if the alcohol is for personal consumption.
 Duty, however, is expected to be paid per bottle over the duty-free limit of one liter, according to the U.S. Customs and Border Protection.

-Paul Budny is managing partner of Lazenne, a European firm that sells travel accessories for wine lovers.
-“In theory, travelers are subject to duties that range from 35 cents to $2.00 per bottle.
-But in practice, no one gets charged this by border control because it’s too small of an amount for customs officers to do paperwork,” he said.
+Paul Budny is a managing partner of Lazenne, a European firm that sells travel accessories for wine lovers.
+“In theory, travelers are subject to duties that range from 35 cents to $2 per bottle, but in practice, no one gets charged this by border control because it’s too small of an amount for customs officers to do paperwork,” he said.

-Revenue for online travel bookings in 2015 was $483 million, said Spagnola.
-Thanks to the convenience of technology, mobile apps and the accessibility of online brands, travel revenue will increase by about 8 to 10 percent in 2016.
-Time to plan those summer vacations.
+Yet revenue for online travel bookings in 2016 was $564 million, up from $496 million in 2015, according to Statista.
+Thanks to the convenience of technology, mobile apps and the accessibility of online brands, travel revenue increased by about 14 percent in 2016.
+It's time to book that vacation.